OpenAPITools/openapi-generator/docs/usage.md

 ## version

-The version command provides version information, returning either the [semver version](https://semver.org/) by default, the git commit sha when passed `--sha`, or verbose output when passed `--full`.
+The version command provides version information, returning either the version by default, the git commit sha when passed `--sha`, or verbose output when passed `--full`.

 ```text
 NAME